-Figure 10.24 is a general view of the test setup.
-Two 10 kip servo-controlled hydraulic rams applied the load by reacting against a frame bolted to the laboratory tie-down floor.
+Fig. 10.24. is a general view of the test setup.
+Two 10 kip servo-controlled, hydraulic rams applied the load by reacting against a frame bolted to the laboratory tie-down floor.
 Loading beams under the two rams distributed the test loads.
-All beams were tested by applying the loads in accordance with the sketch shown in Figure 10.25 and where simply supported by rollers on a clear span of 12.5 ft.
+All beams were tested by applying the loads in accordance with the sketch shown in Fig. 10.25. while simply supported by rollers on a clear span of 12.5 ft.

-The beams were subjected to 1000 cycles of stress, alternating between intensities corresponding to 1D and 1D + 1L, (for each ram 1D = 2.5 kip, and 1L = 2.5 kip; see Appendix C).
-Subsequently, the beams were tested to failure by 1000-cycle increments with the upper load level being increased at each increment by 0.5L (1.25 kip).
+The beams were subjected to 1000 cycles of stress alternating between intensities corresponding to 1D and 1D + 1L, (for each ram 1D=2.5kips, and 1L=2.5kips; see Appendix C).
+Subsequently, the beams were tested to failure by 1000cycle increments with the upper load level being increased at each increment by 0.5L (1.25kips).

 The rate of cyclic loading was 1 cycle per second except for a few cycles at the beginning and end of each increment.
-During these periods when the rate was 0.01 cycle per second, mechanical dial gage readings were made.
-During these few cycles, center-span deflection measurements were made using a 5-in-throw mechanical dial gage.
-In addition, continuous center-span deflection measurements were recorded on a strip chart recorder by using a 3-in linear variable differential transducer (LVDT).
-Both measuring systems can be seen in figure
+During this initial period when the rate was 0.01 cycle per second, mechanical dial gage readings were made.
+Centerspan deflection measurements were made using a 5 in. throw mechanical dial gage.
+In addition continuous center-span deflection measurements were recorded on a strip chart recorder by using a 3 in. linear variable differential transducer